Usbac/wolff/docs/template.md

 `Wolff\Core\Template`

-The template system of Wolff allows you to write cleaner and safer PHP code in your views, avoiding things like the PHP tags and automatically escaping all the variables.
+The template system of Wolff allows you to write cleaner and safer PHP code in your views by avoiding things like the PHP tags and automatically escaping all the output.

 It only works in the views and is completely optional, so you can write normal PHP code if you want to.

 The template system can be completely disabled if the `template_on` key in the `system/config.php` file is equal to `false`.

+Views can be rendered anywhere inside your Wolff project.

 ## Sending data to views